elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks.md

 	> vicfg-snmp --enable
 	>
 >
-> 4 Run vicfg-snmp &#8211;test to validate the configuration.
+> 4 Run vicfg-snmp -test to validate the configuration.
 > The following example shows how the commands are run in sequence.
 >
 	>